Live Flesh (film): Reception

 Produced by El Deseo, Ciby 2000, and France 3 Cinéma, Almodóvar's twelfth film opened in Spain on 10 October 1997 on 125 screens.
 It grossed $800,000 in its opening weekend, becoming the first Spanish film of the year to top the Spanish box office.
 By its third weekend, it had grossed a record $2.9 million from 700,000 admissions.
-It went on to be the second highest-grossing Spanish film film of the year behind Airbag with a gross of 790 million Spanish pesetas.
+It went on to be the second highest-grossing Spanish film of the year behind Airbag with a gross of 790 million Spanish pesetas.
 It had its US premiere on 12 October 1997 at the New York Film Festival.
 It grossed $1.8 million in the United States and Canada.

 Live Flesh enjoyed mostly positive reviews in Spain, even by critics who had previously dismissed Almodóvar's work criticizing the plot structure of his films.

 José Arroyo in Sight and Sound praised the film's "emotional pitch: raw, fearful, passionate", its brilliant cinematic qualities and the high standard of acting by the five leads.
 In Neon magazine, Martin Aston concluded that "sexy movies are rarely this thrilling, thrillers never this sexy—and the two seldom combine so movingly".

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 80% based on reviews from 46 critics, with an average rating of 7.1/10.
 The website reads, "Live Flesh surveys the fallout from an act of violence with a mature melodrama that sees Pedro Almodóvar working in surprisingly restrained form."
 Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 18 critics, indicating "generally favorable reviews".